HoIIy/ISTE432/devbook.md

 Additional requirements:

-* must not use any zip files except to bundle code.
-* must present "this" (and likely any other textual document) as a pdf, markdown, html, or a format agreed uponby the instructor (not proprietary, not ms office).
 * pictures should be presented in the pdf or in separate files readable by the instruc-tor (not proprietary, not visio or bmp).
 We will expect to use **png** format.
 * as we revise this document, we must provide a way to see how it has changed.
 For instance, if we change the technologies used, the section should still list the original technologies planned to be used in a subsection where we describe why we switched.
 We plan to use **appropriate subsections** along with **commenting updated changes in git commit comments** so we can easily track what changed when.
 * in the tiered architecture, each layer sends to only one other layer and receives from only one other layer.
-There should not be a separate infrastructure for communicating between all layers: because they don’t all communicate. **data layer->business layer->application layer->presentation layer.**
+There should not be a separate infrastructure for communicating between all layers, because they don’t all communicate. *data layer->business layer->application layer->presentation layer.*

 * the data layer should be the only layer with sql.
 * the presentation layer should be the only layer that communicates with the end user.
+* must not use any zip files except to bundle code.
+* must present "this" (and likely any other textual document) as a pdf, markdown, html, or a format agreed upon by the instructor (not proprietary, not ms office).

 ## Business Rules
 "When involved in a business or even a business project, there are 3 major rules that are created to affect the way your business works.
 Usually, these are rules that involve employees or staff and are rules that specify what they can and cannot do.
 A great example of a business rule involves marriages.
 For many companies, a manager is not allowed to marry an employee or an accountant at a company is usually not allowed to marry another accountant.
 In this case, the accountants are not allowed to be married because there is a more likely chance that the spouses can change financial information and then cover for one another.
 These rules are intended to prevent disruption in a company or business.